alex-strobel/DPP-LabManual/Research/Communication/Publications/Reference-Management.md

 ---
 ```

 Of course, you need to save the BibTeX library and the citation style in the same folder as your manuscript.
+Once you have set up your BibTeX library, citing is quite straightforward:
+To cite some reference, just write something like "For the present work, we used recently established effect size guidelines for correlations [@Gignac2016]." to have the reference cited in parentheses or "For the present work, we used the effect size guidelines for correlations recently established by @Gignac2016." for citing the reference directly in the text.

 ### JabRef